 "One of her students did," Fiona said, turning the little vase upside down so the woman could see the base.

 "'Timmy, age 5,'" the mother read, relaxing a little.
-"Well I hope she'll be all right," she said.
+"Well I hope Bronwyn will be all right," she said.
 "I've heard bad things about the safety record here.
 Collapsing shelves and so on."

 "We had a run of bad luck," Fiona said.
 She was parroting the official line, not believing a word she said.
 "Look, every shop has an accident now and then.
 Sometimes they just clump together.
 Like sometimes you can flip a coin ten times and it'll split evenly between heads and tails and sometimes you'll get ten heads or ten tails.
 Just probability."